 MTS Candler School of Theology, Emory University, 2002

 PhD Emory University, 2006

-Among her numerous scholarly publications are several ground-breaking books: Dualities: A Theology of Difference (2010), Tastes of the Divine: Hindu and Christian Theologies of Emotion (2014), and, most recently, Body Parts: A Theological Anthropology (2017).
-She has also edited of a volume of essays for the introductory theology classroom, Comparing Faithfully: Insights for Christian Systematic Theology (2016).
+Among her numerous scholarly publications are several ground-breaking books: Dualities: A Theology of Difference (2010), Tastes of the Divine: Hindu and Christian Theologies of Emotion (2014), and Body Parts: A Theological Anthropology (2017).
+She has also edited of a volume of essays for the introductory theology classroom, Comparing Faithfully: Insights for Christian Systematic Theology (2016); as well as The Routledge Handbook of Hindu-Christian Relations with Chad Bauman (2020).
 She is the recipient of grants and prizes from institutions including the American Academy of Religion, the National Endowment for the Humanities, and the Society for Hindu-Christian Studies.

-Voss Roberts was the 13th principal of Emmanuel College (2018-21) and the first woman to lead the institution as Principal in its 90-year history.
-She is also an ordained minister of the United Church of Christ, a denomination in full communion with the United Church of Canada.
+Voss was the 13th principal of Emmanuel College (2018-21) and the first woman to lead the institution as Principal in its 90-year history.
+She is also an ordained minister of the United Church of Canada.
 She led the school through a consolidation of its multireligious programs, a period of significant faculty renewal, and the first 18 months of the COVID-19 pandemic.

-The Handbook of Hindu-Christian Relations (editor with Chad Bauman) (London and New York: Routledge, 2020).
+The Routledge Handbook of Hindu-Christian Relations (editor with Chad Bauman) (London and New York: Routledge, 2020).

 Body Parts: A Theological Anthropology (Fortress Press, 2017).

 Comparing Faithfully: Insights for Christian Systematic Theology (editor) (Fordham University Press, 2016).